2001 Red Lion machete attack: Aftermath

-Stankewicz was charged with 39 offenses, including two counts of attempted homicide, seven counts of aggravated assault, and one count of having a weapon on school property.
+Stankewicz was charged with 39 offenses, including two counts of attempted homicide, sixteen counts of aggravated assault, and one count of having a weapon on school property.
 He was held on a $500,000 bond, later increased to $2,000,000.
+Stankewicz claimed to have no memory of the attack and variously pled guilty or no contest for the individual charges.
+However, he later agreed with the prosecution's claim that he committed the attack due to resentment towards his ex-wife and her daughters for the divorce and molestation allegations.
+During the trial, Stankewicz made several contradictory and unrelated statements, at one point calling the attack "his twin towers" and asking for the death penalty, due to which his defense argued that Stankewicz was impaired by mental illness.
 In November 2001, Stankewicz was sentenced to 132 to 264 years imprisonment, one of the longest prison sentences in York County history.

 Norina Bentzel stated that in 2006, after the West Nickel Mines School shooting in neighboring Lancaster County, she was inspired to forgive Stankewicz for his actions, as he ultimately didn't kill anyone.
 At the tenth anniversary of the attack, Bentzel recalled the incident and later violent occurrences at Red Lion Elementary, such as the 2003 killing of principal Eugene "Gene" Segro by a 14-year-old student in a murder-suicide and a 2005 stabbing in a tenth-grade classroom.
+Bentzel sent a letter extending forgiveness to Stankewicz, who refused to read its contents.

-In a December 2010 letter from prison, he declared to have no remorse for his actions, instead blaming his ex-wife and United States immigration officials and congressmen for the attack and declaring himself a "victim".
+In a December 2010 letter from prison, Stankewict declared to have no remorse for his actions, instead blaming his ex-wife and United States immigration officials and congressmen for the attack and declaring himself a "victim".
+In a 2017 statement, Stankewicz described the stabbing as a "wee bit o’revenge" and denied his previous defense of mental illness, saying that he had acted out of boredom and anger while also "hop[ing] to be remembered in [York] County forever".

 On November 27, 2023, Stankewicz was found unresponsive in his cell at the State Correctional Institution – Dallas and was subsequently declared dead.
 He was 78.

 In July 2024, Bentzel published a memoir about the machete attack, describing Stankewicz's motives and repeating that she forgave Stankewicz for his actions.
 The book, Glorious Sadness – Faith-Love-Hope Trumps School Attack, was awarded the Delta Kappa Gamma International Society Educator's Book Award in July 2025.